dragon-ware/base/README.md

 # src
-Go to src/ then execute "make" for compilation.
+Go to src/ then execute "make" to build